MoleMan1024/audiowagon/docs/index.markdown

 have been a temporary indexing problem with Google servers only.
 Also I am thinking about switching to actual open beta (i.e. no invites required) and releasing a new version soon (maybe this weekend).

+Update 2021-09-18: It turns out you cannot use public open beta (i.e. no invites) for an Automotive app.
+So I will push version 0.3.4 to the existing beta test today.
+It should arrive for all testers during the coming days.
+I will also invite the remaining beta testers that applied and hope that the issue described above does not appear again.
+Thanks for your patience.

 #### Native speakers